 Welcome to Niko Loening's site

-I'm a professor in the chemistry department at Lewis & Clark College.
-This fall I'm teaching BCMB 410 (Biochemistry/Molecular Biology Seminar), Chem 336 (Biochemistry Lab), Chem 355 (Experimental Methods in the Physical Sciences), and Chem 464 (Biomolecular NMR Spectroscopy).
+I'm a professor in the chemistry department at Lewis & Clark College, and am on sabbatical Fall 2017 - Spring 2018.
 My research interests lie in the development and application of nuclear magnetic resonance (NMR) spectroscopy.

 Before coming to the college, I worked as a post-doctoral research fellow with Bob Griffin at MIT and before that I was at the University of Cambridge where I worked on my PhD thesis under James Keeler.
 I spent the 2006-2007 academic year on a research sabbatical at the Medical Research Council - Laboratory of Molecular Biology in Cambridge, UK, where I worked on determining protein structures using NMR spectroscopy.
 More recently, I spent the 2010-2011 academic year on a research sabbatical in Berlin, Germany, working at the Leibniz Institute für Molekulare Pharmakologie, in Australia in Spring 2012 leading a Lewis & Clark College Overseas Program, and in Berlin in Fall 2015 leading another Lewis & Clark College Overseas Program.